CosmosOS/Cosmos/readme.md

 * Process and thread system
 * Basic user management
 * Basic environnement
-* Re-integrate new version of Cosmos, without breaking breakpoint.
 * Write some basic commands (ping, top, ...) (will need some plugs)
-* Update Command Engine of dewitcher in order to add special option supports
 * Enable console shortcuts
 * Basic integration of a FileSystem (own or others,...)
 * Make init of system with dewitcher's menu class